A Metric Space for Point Process Excitations: Results

-\paragraph{Comparison to GloVe.} Our technique lives in a dual realm: that of vector embeddings for words and other sequential entities.
-We fed the ordered sequence of event-type occurrences into a typical GloVe scheme~\cite{ref:pennington} with a forward-looking window of size three, three dimensions, and an asymmetric cooccurrence matrix in an attempt to recover a set of vectors that served as both influence and reception points.
+\paragraph{Comparison to GloVe.} In addition to excitatory point processes, our technique shares commonalities with a dual realm: that of vector embeddings for words and other sequential entities.
+We sought to draw comparisons with the latest treatments in that field.
+Our plan consisted of feeding the ordered sequence of event-type occurrences into a typical application of the GloVe scheme~\cite{ref:pennington}, in an attempt to recover a set of vectors that served as both influence and reception points.
+We designed a forward-looking window on the three next events to produce an asymmetric co-occurrence matrix, resulting in three embedding dimensions.

 The final column of Table~\ref{tab:synthetic} displays a systematic evaluation against GloVe's embeddings with reference to the ground-truth geometry.
 Concretely, all pairwise distances in each setting (that of our learned model and the newfound GloVe embeddings) were correlated to those of the ground truth by Kendall's rank--based nonparametric statistic~\cite{ref:newson}.
-The gap between GloVe's estimated correlation and the model's under scrutiny, each in $[-1,1]$ and where a positive difference means the model correlated more with the ground truth, was collected in each trial and means along with a t-test significance~\cite{ref:student} were reported in the last column of Table~\ref{tab:synthetic}.
-GloVe is nondeterministic, so we obtained the sample mean of ten embedding correlations per trial---a move that favors GloVe's results.
-From the outcomes, it is evident that DM models pick up the spatial coordinates more consistently---probably due to the regularity imposed by their normalized spectral decomposition.
+The gap between GloVe's estimated correlation and the model's under scrutiny, each in $[-1,1]$ and where a positive difference means the model correlated more with the ground truth, was collected in each trial, and means along with a t-test significance~\cite{ref:student} were reported in the last column of Table~\ref{tab:synthetic}.
+GloVe is nondeterministic, so we obtained the sample mean of ten embedding correlations per trial.

-\subsection{Real-world experiments}
+\subsection{Real-World Experiments}